renierwoo/nexus-k8s/README.md

-# nexus-k8s
+# Kubernetes The Hard Way (Contabo VPS)
-Terraform project to deploy Kubernetes cluster with kubeadm on bare-metal servers
+Terraform project to deploy a Kubernetes cluster with kubeadm on a low cost VPS.